J-Scriptware/zenith-zpm/README.md

 ## Features
 Zenith's technical framework is designed for robust ZPM script execution, emphasizing:

-- **Variable Types**: Directly supports integer and string variables, enabling diverse data manipulation and interaction within scripts.
+- **Variable Types**: Directly supports integer and string variables while emphasizing intuitive data manipulation and interaction within scripts.

-- **Arithmetic and Logical Operations**: Facilitates arithmetic (+, -, *) on integers and concatenation for strings, with optimized performance for each operation type.
+- **Arithmetic and Logical Operations**: Supports arithmetic (+=, -=, *=) on integers, with support for string concatenation.

 - **For Loops**: Implements for loop constructs.
 This capability supports iterative execution over blocks of code, enhancing script logic by allowing the execution of repeating tasks.